Chart Color Schemes

 Infrastructure

-Seymour has strong levels of nearby infrastructure activity, ranking in the top 40% nationally
+Seymour has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified four projects likely to impact this region.
+Four projects identified by AreaSearch may impact this region.
 Notable projects are Seymour Community Wellbeing Hub, Seymour Solar Farm, Journey Early Learning Seymour, and Haven Seymour.
-Below is a detailed list of these projects, focusing on those most relevant.
+Details about these projects follow.

 Professional plan users can use the search below to filter and access additional projects.